mckean1/Legacies/DATA_MODEL.md

 In early development, this can be the first controllable social/political layer.

+Canonical direction: societies will eventually own richer cohesion, continuity, and fragmentation pressures, but that broader pressure set is not implemented yet.

 ### Polity
 Represents a more structured political form when warranted by simulation truth.

 Important rule:
 Do not force all societies to become polities early.
 A polity should emerge from actual organization, stability, and structure.

+Canonical direction: polities will eventually own legitimacy, authority, stability, and administrative-strain pressures, but that broader pressure set is not implemented yet.

 ---